Resources

 Samsung

-Application Stores
+Application (App) Stores

 Most apps are easy to use and are designed to work well on your device’s screen.
 Apps let you do different things using your device.
 Some apps are developed with assistive technology to meet accessibility needs.